cybertec-postgresql/pgwatch/docs/tutorial/custom_installation.md

-        Another tip to configure connection strings inside SystemD service files is to use the "systemd-escape" utility to escape special characters like spaces etc if using the LibPQ connect string syntax rather than JDBC syntax.
+        Another tip to configure connection strings inside SystemD service files is to use the "systemd-escape" utility to escape special characters like spaces etc. if using the LibPQ connect string syntax rather than JDBC syntax.

     2. Monitor the console or log output for any problems